WaleeTheRobot/order-flow-bot/README.md

 In case you see this... it's still in development.
 So you probably shouldn't use it.

 A bot used for trading order flow with a selected ATM strategy.
-The recommended way to use OrderFlowBot is semi-automated trading, but fully automated is an option.
+The recommended way to use OrderFlowBot is semi-automated trading to assist with entries, but fully automated is an option.

 OrderFlowBot uses the selected ATM strategy.
 Just create your ATM strategies and select the one you want to use for the trade.